CrossRef/event-data-user-guide/docs/data/transparency-authority-trust.md

 <img src="../../images/evidence-first-bridge.svg" alt="Bridging the Evidence Gap" class="img-responsive">

-Evidence is important because it bridges the gap between generic primary Data Providers, such as Twitter, with the specialized Events in CED.
+Evidence is important because it bridges the gap between generic primary Data Providers, such as Twitter, with the specialised Events in CED.
 They explain not only what data were used to construct an Event, but also the process by which the Event was created.
 Providing this explanation pinpoints the precise meaning of the Event within the individual context it comes from.

 A number data providers (including, for example, CED) may produce equivalent data.
 Evidence enables two events from different providers to be compared and helps to explain any discrepancies.
 It allows the consumer to check whether they were working from the same input data, and whether they processed it the same way.